Ibrahim-Furkan-Yaygin/Structural-Analysis-Toolkit/Module_2_Beam_Frame_Solver/Examples_and_Validation/2D_Portal_Frame/README.md

 ![Primary structure and Virtual system](Figures/05_Primary_Structure_and_Virtual_System.png)

-*Figure 9: Primary structure and Virtual system with unit reactions at $D$*
+*Figure 9: Primary structure and Virtual system with unit reactions at D*

 In the primary structure the point $D$ will have both vertical and horizontal displacements, $\Delta_{D,V}$ and $\Delta_{D,H}$.
 Ignoring the displacements produced by axial forces, these displacements can be calculated as: